 This post may contain affiliate links.
 See my disclosure policy.

-This grilled flat iron steak transforms a thinner marbled cut of meat into juicy and tender perfection.
+This grilled flat iron steak recipe transforms a thinner marbled cut of meat into juicy and tender perfection.
 It cooks in just 10 minutes!

 Table of Contents